commonpike/survey-engine/README.md

 # surveyengine

-Install this on a webserver, create a database and import survey-engine.sql.
+Install this on a webserver, create a database and import survey.sql.
 That gives you a survey with

 *8 fields*,